mmatyas/pegasus-docs/docs/themes/qml-tutorials.md

 ## States, transitions, animations

 You might want to create a theme that consists of multiple states, eg. a platform select screen and an actual game list.
-Or perhaps simply move an object around in a fancy way.
+Or perhaps you want to simply move an object around in multiple steps or toggle some effects.
 A State object can be used to set properties of one or more objects at once.
 The transition between two states can be animated.
 Animations can also be created for individual properties, or played stand-alone.

 **Resources:**